Kristen G. Anderson

-Full course for one semester.
-This course will focus on the socialization process—the ways in which children’s personalities are shaped by their relationships to parents, peers, and the larger cultural context.
+One-unit semester course.
+This course will focus on the socialization process—the ways in which children’s behaviors and personalities are shaped by their relationships to parents, peers, and the larger cultural context.
 Specific topics will include theory and research on emotional attachment to parents, the origins of friendship and prosocial behavior, aggression and bullying, the development of morality, the socialization of self-control, and the role of teachers and schools.
-Prerequisite: sophomore standing.
 Lecture-conference.

 Psychology 319 - Psychology of Addictions

-Full course for one semester.
-This course will examine the psychology of addiction to substances, such as alcohol, nicotine, and narcotics, and to behaviors, such as gambling, eating, and seeking pornography.
+One-unit semester course.
+This course will examine the psychology of addiction to substances, such as alcohol, nicotine, and narcotics, and to behaviors, including gambling, eating, and seeking pornography.
 We will explore historical and cultural attitudes toward addictions, theories of addiction along with related empirical findings, physical and psychosocial consequences of addictions, and prevention and treatment models.
-Prerequisites: Psychology 121 and 122.
+Prerequisite: Psychology 101.
 Conference.

 Psychology 322 - Social Psychology

-Full course for one semester.
+One-unit semester course.
 An examination of psychological theory and research concerning the ways in which people think, feel, and act in social situations.
 Conferences will focus on areas of basic social psychological research and theory, including social cognition, attribution, impression formation, social interaction, intergroup and interpersonal relationships, and social influence.
 Special issues addressed in the course are stereotyping and prejudice, the self within the social context, and applications of social psychology to social problems.
 Opportunities for students to plan and conduct empirical research are available.
-Prerequisites: Psychology 121 and 122, or consent of the instructor.
-Conference.
+Prerequisite: Psychology 101, or consent of the instructor.
+Conference-laboratory.

 Psychology 323 - Motivation in Educational Contexts

-Full course for one semester.
+One-unit semester course.
 An overview of theory and research on motivation as it applies to educational contexts, focusing primarily on school-aged children.
 Why do some students focus on learning while others only care about getting the grade?
 How do rewards affect motivation?
 Why does failure sometimes debilitate and other times invigorate?
 How do we perceive our own academic abilities and how does this affect our self-worth?
 Where do these motivational processes come from and how do they develop?
 This course will draw on social, developmental, educational, and cognitive psychology as we address questions about achievement motivation.
-Prerequisites: Psychology 121 and 122.
+Prerequisite: Psychology 101.
 Conference.

 Psychology 330 - Comparative Cognition

-Full course for one semester.
+One-unit semester course.
 An overview of current research and theory in comparative cognition—the scientific study of cognitive functioning from an evolutionary perspective.
-The course will emphasize continuities and discontinuities between humans and other animals in basic psychological process, including decision making, problem solving, remembering, symbolic and relational learning, awareness, and communication.
+The course will emphasize continuities and discontinuities between humans and other animals in basic psychological processes, including decision-making, problem-solving, remembering, symbolic and relational learning, awareness, and communication.
 We will read and discuss the primary literature, with special emphasis on experimental issues and comparative methods.
-Prerequisite: Psychology 121 and 122, or Biology 101 and 102, or consent of the instructor.
+Prerequisite: Psychology 101, or Biology 101 and 102, or consent of the instructor.
 Conference.

 Psychology 333 - Behavioral Neuroscience

-Full course for one semester.
+One-unit semester course.
 An examination of the neural basis of behavior with a focus on brain anatomy, physiology, biochemistry, and neural modeling.
-Specific topics include the organization and function of the nervous system, neuronal signaling, sensorimotor physiology, appetitive motivation, neuroplasticity, epigenetics, and neuropathology.
+Specific topics include the organization and function of the nervous system, neuronal signaling, sensorimotor physiology, appetitive motivation, drug reward, neuroplasticity, epigenetics, and neuropathology.
 Laboratory includes mammalian brain dissection and experimentation using animal models.
-Prerequisites: Psychology 121 and 122, or consent of the instructor.
+Prerequisite: Psychology 101, or consent of the instructor.
 Lecture-laboratory-conference.

 Psychology 336 - Neuropsychology

-Full course for one semester.
+One-unit semester course.
 We will explore models of normal higher cognitive functions based on evidence obtained from brain-damaged individuals and compare it with that obtained from intact individuals or from animal models.
 We will review functional neuroanatomy as it relates to higher cognitive functions, as well as methods and techniques used in the field.
-Prerequisites: Psychology 121 and 122 or consent of the instructor.
+Prerequisite: Psychology 101 or consent of the instructor.
 Lecture-conference.

 Psychology 338 - Psychopharmacology

-Full course for one semester.
+One-unit semester course.
 This course will examine the basic principles of behavioral pharmacology with an emphasis on pharmacokinetics and pharmacodynamics including the mechanisms underlying drug metabolism, tolerance, and sensitization.
 Following an overview of cell biology, synaptic transmission, and receptor function, we will focus on the molecular, biochemical, and behavioral characterization of psychotropic drugs.
 These drugs include central nervous system stimulants, sedative-hypnotics, anxiolytics, alcohol, hallucinogens, and opiates.
-Prerequisites: Psychology 121 and 122.
-Psychology 333 recommended.
-Conference-lecture.
+Prerequisite: Psychology 101.
+Psychology 333 is recommended but not required.
+Lecture-conference.

-Full course for one semester.
+One-unit semester course.
 This course is designed to introduce the basic concepts, logic, and methods of research design and data analysis used in psychological research.
 Central questions include how to select, perform, and interpret statistical techniques while emphasizing the application of these techniques to students’ own research projects.
 Topics include descriptive statistics, hypothesis testing, t-tests, one-way and two-way analysis of variance, and correlational techniques.
+Prerequisite: Psychology 101.
 Lecture-laboratory.

 Psychology 351 - Psychopathology

-Full course for one semester.
+One-unit semester course.
 This course focuses on description, conceptualization, etiology, development, and prognosis of maladaptive functioning.
 We examine theories and research about the origin and development of specific mental health disorders, including experimental, correlational, and cross-cultural research, and case studies.
-Prerequisites: Psychology 121 and 122, or consent of the instructor.
+Prerequisite: Psychology 101 or consent of the instructor.
 Lecture-conference.

 Psychology 361 - Developmental Psychology

-Full course for one semester.
-An examination of theory and research on psychological development through the lifespan, focusing primarily on cognitive and social growth in the childhood years.
+One-unit semester course.
+An examination of theory and research on psychological development through the lifespan focusing primarily on cognitive and social growth in the childhood years.
 This course begins with an overview of theoretical frameworks and research methods specific to the study of development.
 We then explore chronologically the development of the individual through five major periods of life: infancy, early childhood, middle childhood, adolescence, and adulthood.
-Students conduct original observational research and participate in fieldwork in local schools or other sites that serve children.
-Prerequisites: Psychology 121 and 122.
-Conference.
+Prerequisite: Psychology 101.
+Conference-laboratory.